Quakers: North and South America

 Quakers can be found throughout the Americas.
 Friends in the United States in particular have diverse worship styles and differences of theology, vocabulary, and practice.

 A local congregation in the unprogrammed tradition is called a meeting, or a monthly meeting (e.g., Smalltown Meeting or Smalltown Monthly Meeting).
 The reference to "monthly" is because the meeting meets monthly to conduct the group's business.
 Most "monthly meetings" meet for worship at least once a week; some meetings have several worship meetings during the week.
 In programmed traditions, local congregations are often referred to as "Friends Churches" or "Meetings".

 Monthly meetings are often part of a regional group called a quarterly meeting, which is usually part of an even larger group called a yearly meeting; with the adjectives "quarterly" and "yearly" referring specifically to the frequency of meetings for worship with a concern for business.

 Some yearly meetings, like Philadelphia Yearly Meeting, belong to larger organisations to help maintain order and communication within the Society.
 The three chief ones are Friends General Conference (FGC), Friends United Meeting (FUM), and Evangelical Friends Church International (EFCI).
 In all three groups, most member organisations, though not necessarily members, are from the United States.
 FGC is theologically the most liberal of the three groups, while EFCI is the most evangelical.
-FUM is the largest.
-Friends United Meeting was originally known as "Five Years Meeting".
+FUM is the largest; it was originally known as "Five Years Meeting".
 Some monthly meetings belong to more than one larger organisation, while others are fully independent.

 Service organisations

 There are many Quaker service organizations dedicated to peace and humanitarian activities overseas.
-The first, the British Friends Service Council, (FSC), was founded in Great Britain in 1927 and shared the 1947 Nobel Prize for Peace with the American Friends Service Committee (AFSC).
+The first, the British Friends Service Council (FSC), was founded in Great Britain in 1927 and shared the 1947 Nobel Prize for Peace with the American Friends Service Committee (AFSC).

 The Quaker star is used by many Quaker service organizations, such as The American Friends Service Committee, Canadian Friends Service Committee and Quaker Peace and Social Witness (previously Friends Service Council).
 It was originally used by British Quakers performing war relief efforts during the Franco-Prussian War to distinguish themselves from the Red Cross.
 Today the star is used by multiple Quaker organizations as their symbol to represent "a common commitment to service and the spirit in which it is provided."